 In summary, network traffic must be able to flow:

 Between both sites (primary and standby).

 In both directions (inbound and outbound at each site).

 On both the administration network (if available) and the client network, and across all combinations (client-to-client, administration-to-administration, client-to-administration, and administration-to-client).

 On both the SSH port (22) and the Oracle Net Services port (1521).

 Creating an Oracle Data Guard Configuration

-If you selected Enterprise Edition - Extreme Performance, the configuration includes Oracle Active Data Guard.
+The configuration includes Oracle Active Data Guard.
 See "Opening a Physical Standby Database" in Oracle Data Guard Concepts and Administration for Release 18, 12.2, 12.1, or 11.2 for more information on the real-time query and the automatic block media recovery features of Oracle Active Data Guard.